59th Medical Wing: Healthcare

 The 59th MDW provides medical care at various facilities in San Antonio.
 Wilford Hall Ambulatory Surgical Center is the Air Force's largest outpatient facility, providing a full range of primary care, specialty care, and outpatient surgery.
 At SAMMC, the DOD's largest inpatient medical facility, nearly 2,000 59th MDW personnel work with Army medics in areas such as the bone marrow transplant center, the burn unit, and other rare and complex treatment environments.
 The wing's highly specialized trauma surgeons, along with their Army counterparts, staff the Defense Department's only Joint Level 1 Trauma Center in the United States.

-Readiness
+Overseas deployments

 Most of the wing's military personnel are assigned to one of several teams, which act as building blocks to form Expeditionary Medical Support hospitals and a number of specialized units, to include Critical Care Air Transport Teams.
 The wing has the largest medical mobility commitment in the U.S. Air Force and maintains approximately 2,950 mobility positions.
 At any one time, there are about 200 medics deployed worldwide, executing a joint U.S. mission in support of global operations.
 Additionally, the 59th Medical Wing oversees deployments for all Air Force medical assets assigned within JBSA.
 Outreach teams are regularly dispatched all over the globe to respond to emergencies, assist in Department of Defense contingency missions, and reinforce readiness training through real-world civil and humanitarian assistance missions.